rl-institut/Uganda_oemof.solph/README.md

      pip install -r requirements.txt

 Further, you need to install a solver in your system.
-To do so, please see the [oemof documentation](https://oemof-solph.readthedocs.io/en/latest/readme.html)
+To do so, please see the [oemof.solph documentation](https://oemof-solph.readthedocs.io/en/latest/readme.html)

 ## Documentation